 Nicaragua is situated in Central America between Honduras in the north and Costa Rica in the south.
 Its geography divides the country into three major zones: the Pacific lowlands, the north-central highlands, and the Caribbean lowlands or Mosquito Coast.

 Panama is the southernmost country of Central America, located on the elongated S-shaped Isthmus of Panama, the narrow land bridge that connects North and South America.
 Its landscape comprises three major physical regions: mountains, coastal lowlands, and archipelagos.
 Strategically positioned at the crossroads of North and South America, Panama stands out as a haven of remarkable biodiversity.

 Paraguay is a land-locked country located in the south-central region of South America.
 The Paraguay River divides the country into two distinct eastern and western geographic regions: Paraneña, where 95% of the population resides, and Chaco Boreal.

 Suriname is located on the northeastern Atlantic coast of South America and is its smallest sovereign state.
 The geography of Suriname consists of rainforests, savanna, and coastal swamps.
-Its forest cover is approximately 90%, the highest of any nation in the world.
+Its forest cover is approximately 90%, the highest of any nation worldwide.

 The Caribbean, or West Indies, is a region of the Americas that consists of several groups of islands within or bordering the Caribbean Sea, plus The Bahamas and Turks and Caicos Islands, which are in the Atlantic Ocean.
-The region includes more than 700 islands, islets, reefs, and cays.
+The region includes over 700 islands, islets, reefs, and cays.

-Uruguay is located in the Southern Cone of South America on the continent's southeastern Atlantic coast.
-Much of the country is a gently rolling plain that represents a transition from the almost featureless Argentine pampas in the west, to the hilly uplands of southern Brazil in the east.
+Uruguay is located in the Southern Cone of South America on the southeastern Atlantic coast.
+Much of the country is a gently rolling plain that represents a transition from the almost featureless Argentine pampas in the west to the hilly uplands of southern Brazil in the east.